Frisch's: NRD Partners ownership (2015-2024)

-New statue

 In March 2017, Frisch's unveiled a restyled statue.
 The new statue resembles the original West Coast design with black pompadour hair and Big Boy hamburger hoisted atop one arm.
 The checkered outfit, however, is replaced with striped overalls including slingshot as used on the original East Coast Big Boy.
 Now displaying a healthy torso, the Big Boy's black and white saddle shoes are replaced with cap toed sneakers.
-The debut statue (wearing a Cincinnati Reds uniform) is placed at the Great American Ball Park; another is planned for an unnamed Frisch's restaurant.
+The debut statue (wearing a Cincinnati Reds uniform) is placed at the Great American Ball Park; another in the Dry Ridge KY location.
 Frisch's will then swap the new statues for existing restaurant statues in need of repair.